 Normal College operations must be continued as much as possible, and campus community members should always assume that classes are still scheduled, unless they hear otherwise.
-When weather interferes with mobility on campus, the President or the officer-in-charge confers with the Assistant Vice President for Physical Plant regarding campus conditions, then contacts the College Communications official on duty to distribute messages to campus and to local media.
+When weather interferes with mobility on campus, the President/Officer-in-Charge or their designee confers with the Director of Physical Plant and the Chief of Police regarding campus conditions, then contacts the College Communications designee to distribute messages to campus and to local media.

 In the event of a class cancellation, services related to the maintenance and security of facilities, and the health and safety of students, staff and guests (i.e. emergency management, dining services, power plant, University Police, snow removal, etc.) are considered essential,and must be continued in spite of severe weather conditions.